Skip to main content

 Injection Unit

-• Measure screw and barrel wear (check clearance at multiple points)
+• Screw and barrel wear measured at multiple points

-• Inspect hopper, feed throat, and material handling components
+• Hopper, feed throat, and material handling clean

-• Check for oil leaks at all connections, cylinders, and valves
+• No oil leaks at connections, cylinders, or valves

 Control System

-• Identify control brand and generation (Keba, B&R, Fanuc, Siemens, proprietary)
+• Control brand and generation identified (Keba, B&R, Fanuc, Siemens, proprietary)

-• Verify data export capabilities (OPC, Euromap, etc.)
+• Data export capability verified (OPC, Euromap, etc.)

 Documentation to Request